 Don’t forget to pick up a bag or two of their delicious coffee before you leave.
 Enjoy a taste of Scottsdale even when you’re back at home!

 Looking for a delicious dinner spot with a Scottsdale Old West twist?
-One of the best things to do in Scottsdale, AZ, is to make a reservation at Roaring Fork.
+One of the most popular things to do in Scottsdale, AZ, is to make a reservation at Roaring Fork.

 Want something delicious to wash it all down with?
 Treat yourself to one or two of the exciting and fresh-tasting cocktails off Roaring Fork’s drinks menu.